Ryan-Marchildon/dog-breed-classifier-app/README.md

 # dog-breed-classifier-app
-Building a simple dog breed classification app for Android with deployment on Amazon SageMaker.
+A dog breed image classification app with deployment on Amazon SageMaker and a simple python-based command-line client.
+The classifier was trained using transfer learning on a convolutional neural network architecture.

-(Note: still under development)

 ### 1) Model